steveshogren/hugo-blog/content/post/modern-di.md

 Categories = ["technical skills", "architecture", "csharp", "unit-testing"]
 +++

-Dependency Injection is a pattern for polymorphic dispatch or unit-test mocking.
+Dependency Injection can be greatly simplified while retaining all of its power.

 ### The Unnecessary Boilerplate